MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Can we set passing criteria and limit the number of attempts for assessments?

-You can define the passing percentage and number of attempts a learner can take the exam at the time of creating the exam.
+You can define the passing percentage and number of attempts a learner can take the assessment at the time of creation.

 For detailed steps, **[go here](../content-management/create-content/create-course-category/add-assessments-to-a-course.md)**.